dyne/fabchain/README.md

 Starting fabchain will result in a JSON-RPC API interface available on localhost:8545.

-To run your own fabchain node just clone this repo, enter it and `make run`.
+To run your own fabchain node just clone this repo, enter its directory and:

+1. Install Zenroom.org in your path
+2. Generate the configuration using `make create-config`
+3. Start the API node client using `make run`

 It will start a light node connected to our testnet (Chain ID `fabt`).